Cultivating Beginner’s Mind

 “In the beginner’s mind there are many possibilities, but in the expert’s mind there are only few”

 I love starting new meditation groups and classes .. meeting new people and sharing my passion for meditation.
-It is such an honour (and pleasure) to meet each week and share experiences, challenges and questions.
+It is such an honor (and pleasure) to meet each week and share experiences, challenges, and questions.

 In the days leading up to a new series of classes, I also have an opportunity to re-connect with that sense of excitement I felt in the lead up to the start of a new school year .. you know it’s coming, you kind of know what to expect .. but all the many ‘parts’ of the surprise are still unknown, yet to unfold.
 I feel again like a child.

 A reminder of the very important and beautiful Buddhist concept of ..

 This is a highly valued state of being (or mind) both for life and for our meditation practice.